Atrufulgium/TH-Dungeons-4/BulletScriptCompiler/README.md

 - Even though the keys behave properly, glowy/nonglowy render passes are ordered arbitrarily.
 - Everything BSS.
 This includes removing the variables `autoclear`, `clearimmune`, `clearingtype`, `harmsenemies`, `harmsplayers`, `use_pivot` from the compiler.
 - Look into banning floats in favour of fixed point for determinism across all platforms.
+- `TGameInput` is leaking all over the codebase.
+Ew.

 BulletScript (BS)
 =================